 - The Network Hub Pop Up Shop in Nanaimo

 Designed and inspired by the all the natural elements from the West Coast, Emily creates her pieces in her central Vancouver Island studio, which is nestled in the forest on her large, rural property.
 Emily’s designs are combined with careful and delicate workmanship to ensure durable pieces of jewelry that can be worn everyday, or used as statement pieces to dress up a formal outfit.
 She uses strictly 100% recycled silver and gold to create her jewelry.
 As well, she purchases all the sterling silver directly from a refinery that uses environmentally responsible practices.

-Emily spent her early years living on a remote, off the grid island where she gained a large sense of community, and self-reliance.
+Emily spent her early years living on a remote, off the grid island where she gained a large sense of community and self-reliance.
 Learning from her elders, she developed a strong love and respect for nature.
 Foraging and exploration of the seashore and natural world became second nature to her at an impressionable age.
 She also grew up surrounded by a long line of talented and creative people.
 This natural propensity for the enjoyment of original work, coupled with long hours of concentration, assisted Emily in the development of her own unique and original honed skill set.
-This lead her to create original distinctly elegant designs, and the ability to inspire many through her creativity and heart warming gift.
+This leads her to create original distinctly elegant designs, and the ability to inspire many through her creativity and heartwarming gift.

 While the average price is around $45.00, you can find pieces for as little as $20, or up to $150.